 - a.
-Welfare plans because of significant differences between service and compensation arrangements of welfare plans and pension plans, the DOL intends to develop separate and more specifically tailored disclosure requirements for welfare plans,
+IRAs.

 - b.
-IRAs,
+Simplified employee pensions, and

 - c.
-Simplified employee pensions, and

-- d.
 Simple retirement accounts.

-- 5. Covered Service Providers.
+5. Covered Service Providers.

 The final rule is limited to service providers that reasonably expect to receive \$1,000 or more in compensation (direct or indirect) from providing plan services that fall under one of the following categories: